 We are happy to assist you!

 If you are experiencing COVID-like symptoms, take a home test.
-Or, if you would like an appointment for further evaluation by our Nurse Practitioner, please call our office to schedule a visit.
-This may be particularly useful if you have a chronic health condition which could put you at greater risk for developing a complication to COVID-19 and/or Influenza should you test positive.
+We have supplied these in the Residence Halls while supplies last.
+If you would need an appointment for further evaluation by our Nurse Practitioner, please call our office to schedule a visit.
+This may be particularly useful if you have a chronic health condition that could put you at greater risk for developing a complication to COVID-19 and/or Influenza should you test positive.
 If you are positive and performing self-care for mild symptoms, Health Services can prepare a “care package” with any over-the-counter medications and supplies you may need to help manage your symptoms.
 You or a friend can pick it up from the “Student Pick Up” box on our front porch.
 So, please let us know if you need anything!

 • Do not enter the Wellness Center if diagnosed with COVID-19 unless you are experiencing an emergency.